Polish leader signs deal enhancing US military presence

 Polish leader signs deal enhancing US military presenceNew

 WARSAW, Poland (AP) — Polish President Andrzej Duda has signed a deal that enhances U.S. military presence in the central European country and said it should be a symbol of a partnership that continues regardless of political developments.
 Poland’s right-wing leadership has had close ties with the administration of President Donald Trump.
 Duda indicated Monday he would like the partnership to continue under the new administration.
-The deal that he ratified raises the number of U.S. troops in Poland to some 5,500 and moves from Germany the U.S. Army V Corps overseas headquarters.
+The deal that he ratified raises the number of U.S. troops in Poland to some 5,500 and moves to Poland the U.S. Army V Corps overseas headquarters from Fort Knox, Kentucky.
 President Trump decided on the move last year.